P-p-H-d/mlib/README.md

 #### ARRAY\_DEF\_AS(name, name\_t, name\_it\_t, type [, oplist])

-ARRAY\_DEF defines the array 'name\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
+ARRAY\_DEF defines the array 'name\_t' that contains the objects of type 'type' in a sequence and its associated methods as "static inline" functions.
 Compared to C arrays, the created methods handle automatically the size (aka growable array).
 'name' shall be a C identifier that will be used to identify the container.

-It also define the iterator 'name\_it\_t' and its associated methods as "static inline" functions.
+It will be used to create all the types (including the iterator) and functions to handle the container.

-The object oplist is expected to have at least the following operators (CLEAR).
+The provided oplist shall have at least the following operators (CLEAR).
-It should also provide the following operators (INIT, INIT\_SET, SET and CLEAR).
+It should also provide the following operators (INIT, INIT\_SET, SET), so that at least some methods are defined for the array!
-Otherwise default methods are used.
-If there is no given oplist, the basic oplist for basic C types is used or a globally registered oplist is used.
-The created methods will use the operators to init-and-set, set and clear the contained object.

 The push / pop methods of the container always operate on the back of the container, acting like a stack-like container.

-The key type used to index the array (key\_type\_t) is size\_t.
+ARRAY\_DEF\_AS is the same as ARRAY\_DEF except the name of the types name\_t, name\_it\_t are provided by the user.

 Example: